Decoding 4 Percent of 21 Million: A practical guide

 Different Approaches to Calculation

-While the above method is the most straightforward, there are alternative approaches to reach the same answer.
+While the above method is the most straightforward, You've got alternative approaches worth knowing here.
 These alternative methods can be particularly useful for mental calculations or when dealing with more complex percentage problems.

 Real-World Applications: Scenarios and Examples